 Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has documented adequate validity evidence that its assessments tap the intended language processes appropriate for each grade level/gradeband as represented in the State's ELP standards.
-The State did not offer evidence that supports this critical element.
-See WIDA Review.
-Section 3.2 Summary Statement No additional evidence is required or The following additional evidence is needed/provide brief rationale: See WIDA Review.
+See Critical Element 2.1 resubmission evidence.
+See also WIDA Consortium November 2019 and December 2020 resubmissions for this critical element.
+The WIDA technical reports for ACCESS paper-format, ACCESS online-format, and the Alternate ACCESS have been posted on the NJDOE's website.
+The WIDA Consortium also provided a response for this critical element as part of their November 2019 and The state indicates that the WIDA consortium submission contains evidence for this critical element.
+Section 3.2 Summary Statement No additional evidence is required or The following additional evidence is no December 2020 resubmissions.